re-xyr/cleff/README.md

 ## References

-These are the useful resourses that inspired this library's design and implementation.
+These are the useful resources that inspired this library's design and implementation.

 Papers: